GSA/codeinventory-github/README.md

 *_This is an experimental gem that is currently in an alpha stage.
 The features and interface are unstable and may change at any time._*

 The `codeinventory-github` gem is a [CodeInventory](https://github.com/GSA/codeinventory) plugin.
-This plugin allows CodeInventory to gather metadata from `.codeinventory.yml` or `.codeinventory.json` files in GitHub repositories.
+This plugin allows CodeInventory to gather metadata from GitHub repositories.
+It builds a list of projects based on a combination of:

+* `.codeinventory.yml` and `.codeinventory.json` files in GitHub repositories
+* GitHub metadata
+* Manually specified overrides

 ## Installation